-The MAXAda a.monitor utility provides users with a full-screen Motif-based real-time program monitor.
-It provides an interactive menu interface that allows users to cyclically monitor task and memory information While most useful for Ada programs, a.monitor can be used to monitor non-Ada programs.
+The MAXAda a.monitor utility provides users with a full-screen real-time program monitor.
+It provides an interactive menu interface that allows users to cyclically monitor task and memory information Currently, a.monitor can only monitor Ada tasking programs.